-Queensland's laws currently fail to recognise the right people to speak for Country

-As many of you know, the Carmichael Coal Mine is located on ancestral Wangan and Jagalingou Country.
-Hundreds of artefacts have been found on the mine site and it is a record of the Wangan and Jagalingou People's occupation of the area and evidence the area has been used by our people for thousands of years.
+Queensland's laws currently fail to recognise the right people to speak for Country The Carmichael Coal Mine is located on ancestral Wangan and Jagalingou Country.
+Hundreds of artefacts have been found on the mine site and it is a record of the Wangan and Jagalingou People's occupation of the area and evidence the area has been used by Wangan and Jagalingou people for thousands of years.